 Interested in bringing an educational program to a school or university?

-Roots of Freedom is a 60-minute educational concert that explores leadership, democracy, and protest, through the lens of improvisation and American roots music.
-Through captivating performance and interactive activities, Sam and the Human Hands demonstrate how the structure of a band can be a model for a functioning, democratic society, how the blues provides a platform for self-expression, and how improvisation and active listening allow a collective to support a plurality of diverse voices.
-By mixing historical protest songs with contemporary themes, students are encouraged to consider how music can drive social change in their own communities.
+Future Folk Music is a 60-minute educational concert that puts American roots music in conversation with major cultural themes of the last century and challenges students to consider the important role of music and art in the world of tomorrow.
+Sam and the Human Hands lead a musical tour beginning in New Orleans at the turn of the century up through rural Appalachia to New York City and the Harlem Renaissance.
+Through captivating performance and interactive activities, Sam will demonstrate how the structure of a band can be a model for a functioning, democratic society, how the blues provides a platform for self-expression, and how improvisation and active listening allow a community to support a plurality of diverse voices.

 Sam and the Human Hands are also available to lead advanced workshops on jazz and bluegrass improvisation techniques for instrumentalists and clinics for bands.